 2. Digital assets are not just pictures

-Visuals are often the most common types of digital assets in an organization’s library.
+Still images are often the most common types of digital assets in an organization’s library.
 However, that doesn’t mean they are the only types.
 There are many other valuable digital assets, such as logos, colors, templates, videos, audio files, graphics, fonts, documents, etc. For example, in some organizations, their most valuable asset is a 200-page training manual.
 Just make sure these assets are all valuable and have long-term use in your organization.

 3. Digital assets are not personal files

-Digital assets refer only to files used by an organization.
+Digital assets refer only to files that add value to an organization or company.
 A portrait of your child, even if stored on your organization’s laptop, doesn’t count.

 Digital assets that meet all three of the criteria described above are incredibly valuable and should be managed in a way worthy of that value.
-They directly lead to organizational growth and the achievement of goals.
-They maintain their usefulness over time by serving as references for new work.
+They directly lead to organizational growth, efficiency, productivity, and hopefully, increased revenue.
 Their impact is felt across many parts of an organization.
-Without them, the organization would suffer in a myriad of ways, time would be wasted, and money would have to be spent to create them.